Skip to main content

 • characterization of viral infection mechanisms;

-• repercussions of viral infection on maternal and newborn health;
+• repercussions of viral infection on maternal health and the newborn;

 • psychological impact and behavioral changes associated with the pandemic.